wannnwdooo/django-wagtail-vue/README.md

 These child pages, we describe as dynamic in router.

 What does this give us?
-We don't mix vue components and Wagtail/Django templates, we don’t understand other syntax, we don’t send props from the template and we don’t do deep props drilling, but we just work with api through services and we can use the state manager.
+We don't mix vue components and Wagtail/Django templates, we don’t understand other syntax, we don’t send props from the template, and we don’t do deep props drilling, but we just work with api through services, and we can use the state manager.

 That is, MPA are all base pages, but they are SPA for all child pages.